Michelle C. Sanchez

 Her next book project examines how Christianity became pedagogically reconfigured as a “worldview” in the twentieth century, with special attention to the role of nineteenth century Calvinist theologians.

 Her research interests include the Christian movements of reform and complicated legacies of Protestantism, and the complex interrelationships between theology, politics, and rapid social change that marked sixteenth-century Europe.
 She also studies ways of reading theology that are attentive not only to the traditions themselves, but also to how theological writing responds to concrete historical conditions and general human concerns.

 In 2017, she co-hosted a conference at HDS on “Christianity, Race, and Mass Incarceration.”
-In 2019, she will be co-hosting another conference as part of a larger academic project on “Historicizing Secular Studies Across the Disciplines.”
+In 2019, she co-hosted another conference as part of a larger academic project on “Historicizing Secular Studies Across the Disciplines.”